isotopp/isotopp.github.io/content/posts/2020-08-25-null-is-null.md

 NULL values do not behave like `False`, and not like `True`.
 They also do not behave like `undef`, `nil` or `None` in the programming language of your choice.

 They also do not behave completely consistently.
 You need to learn the cases and actively look out for them.
-I am sorry, but SQL is 40+ years old, and sometime it shows.
+I am sorry, but SQL is 40+ years old, and sometimes it shows.

 Because of all this, we discourage NULL in schema definitions.
 When you want NULL values (or get them without wanting them, for example in a LEFT JOIN), you need to be able to tell their story.
 That is, you are expected to explain what they mean, and if that is not exactly one thing, you are looking at a problem.
 You are also expected to handle them.